orion3dgames/t5c/README.md

 - server controlled collisions
 - persistence with mysql lite
 - abilities
-- roadming monsters (with basic ai & attacks)
+- roaming monsters (with basic ai & attacks)
 - selecting characters and monsters
+- monsters have a loottable and can drop items
+- ability to pick up items
 - and more...

 ## Roadmap